 If you are still unsure about your claim, get in touch with a qualified legal professional.
 Your legal representative will guide you through the claim process using their expertise.
 This gives you a greater chance of your claim being successful.
 We can help you get the compensation you deserve by playing hardball with your insurance provider and minimising inconvenience to you.
 If you need medical evidence to support your claim, your solicitor can also arrange this.
 Assessing symptoms is the primary way of diagnosing whiplash.
 Yet sometimes further evidence is required such as MRI, CT and X-Ray scans.
 Your solicitor will help you every step of the way with ample support and guidance.

-Doug Allen has over 20 years of experience handling successful whiplash claims.
-Which makes Allen Law Firm the number one choice for residents of Colorado Springs.
-At Allen Law firm they understand how detrimental the impact of whiplash can be.
+Malnar Law, P.C. has over 10 years of experience handling successful whiplash claims, which makes Malnar Law, P.C. the number one choice for residents of Colorado Springs.
+At Malnar Law, P.C. they understand how detrimental the impact of whiplash can be.
 Every claim is handled with the upmost respect and sensitivity for the victim.

 Whether you’ve recently suffered injuries from an accident or have chronic pain.
-Contact Doug Allen Today.
-Every conversation you have will be with an experienced lawyer.
+Contact Malnar Law, P.C. today to speak with an experienced lawyer.